Classic Bells > Soapy stuff > Masterbatching lye

 If stored in a tightly closed, lye-safe, airtight container, a lye masterbatch can be safely stored for months without losing its strength.

-There are two schools of thought about the lye concentration to use when making a lye masterbatch.
-Both methods are fine.
-Cchoose the one that makes the most sense for the way you like to make soap --
+There are two schools of thought about the lye concentration to use for a lye masterbatch.
+Both methods are valid, but one may make more sense to you based on the way you like to make soap:

-50% masterbatch -- Many soap makers make a 50% lye solution.
-Extra liquid is added to dilute the lye solution to the concentration desired.
-Advantages -- Liquids other than water can be used for dilution.
-A wider range of lye concentrations can be made.
+50% masterbatch -- Some soap makers make a 50% lye solution (1:1 water:lye ratio) as their masterbatch.
+Extra liquid is added later to dilute the lye solution to the concentration desired.
+Advantages -- Liquids other than water (beer, aloe, milk, etc.) can be used for dilution.
+A wider range of lye concentrations can be made from a 50% masterbatch.

-Ready-to-use masterbatch -- Other people prefer to make their lye masterbatch at the concentration they normally use for making soap.
+Ready-to-use masterbatch -- Other soap makers make a masterbatch at the concentration they normally use for making soap.
+For example, if you make soap using a 33% lye concentration (2:1 water:lye ratio), then you might choose to make a 33% lye solution as your "ready to use" masterbatch.
 Advantages -- Less math and measuring.
 Ideal for making many batches using the same base recipe.

 1. Choose a sturdy, lye-safe storage container that is easy to grasp and not overly large.